 Increasing Your Liability and Accident Benefits Coverage

-In addition to the mandatory minimum coverages that are required by law, you may purchase higher liability limits under your Third-Party Liability Coverage, as well as increased Accident Benefit Coverages.
-You now have more choice and flexibility over your coverages and price you pay for auto insurance.
-These options will allow you to customize your policy to better suit your needs.
+In addition to the mandatory minimum coverages that are required by law, you may purchase higher liability limits under your Third-Party Liability Coverage, as well as increased Accident Benefits Coverages.
+You have choices and flexibility over optional or increased coverages and the price you pay for auto insurance.
+These options allow you to customize your policy to better suit your needs.

 Your insurance representative will be able to help you decide what level of coverage is best for you.